Car Finance for young drivers

-There are lots of lenders out there who will have no-deposit car finance options, so don’t think you will have to save for months and months to finance a car.
+Many lenders out there will have no-deposit car finance options, so don’t think you will have to save for months and months to finance a car.

 Of course, the exact documentation you’ll need depends on your lender and can vary – if you have a low credit score, for example, you might need a little bit more information on proof of income to make sure you can make the monthly repayments.
 If you have had previous driving convictions or bans, you can still get car finance: you might just have to reach out to more lenders.

 Remember: no car finance provider will ever guarantee the offer of a car loan.
 However, they want your business and will work hard to try and get you signed up!

 Do I need to be employed to get the best car finance?

 Credit income requirements can sometimes be frustrating.
 For instance, you might be someone who works part-time, but you receive working tax credits, so you can easily afford the payments.

 In any case, you will need to demonstrate your ability to make the repayments convincingly.

 With most lenders, you’re going to need to be employed in some capacity – whether that’s part-time or full-time.
 Your total income will greatly impact whether you can be accepted for a car finance deal.

 That being said, though, there are lenders out there who can help you if you’re not on regular hours or a salary.
 For instance, some lenders can offer you deals if you are :

 - A carer